Over the past decade, Harvest Hosts has gained popularity as more and more people discover this unique RVing experience.

 Other Hosts are looking for a unique and free marketing opportunity that allows them to share their products with new customers from all over the world.

 Members are encouraged to spend at least $20 with their Hosts or with local businesses.
 Members purchase their Host’s products or buy from the gift shops in appreciation for their generous hospitality.
+For example, buying a bottle of wine or souvenir is a great way to say thanks.

 As a result, members collectively spend millions of dollars annually each year while visiting Harvest Hosts locations all over the United States.